panapnamana/org-highlight-hydra/README.md

 Installing:

 General Steps:
-Emacs has to load (1) the altered version of org-extra-emphasis.el and (2) hydra.el (3) org-highlight-hydra.el.
+Emacs has to load (1) the altered version of org-extra-emphasis.el,(2) hydra.el and (3) org-highlight-hydra.el.

 (1) Go to my fork of org-extra emphasis: https://github.com/panapnamana/org-extra-emphasis-highlight-hydra Grap (download/copy-paste/or whatever) org-extra-emphasis.el and put into /your-path/your-folder/